prasad9921/Python_works/README.md

 # Python_works
-python scripts which has utilities, fun works, projects, misc
+Python scripts that have utilities, fun works, projects, misc

+These are the scripts that we find highly useful when we struck at something in our daily routine of programming life.